Aces High (video game): World War II

 The main (and original) focus of Aces High is World War II aerial combat.
 This takes place in several online arenas, the focuses of which include 'early', 'middle', and 'late' war aircraft.
 In addition to this, the World War II arenas also contain ground and naval combat, both of which operate alongside the air war.
-Although the selection of ground vehicles is a little lacking, it is beginning to be improved with the upcoming addition of the M4A3 and the M4A3(76) (a version armed with a 76mm high velocity gun as opposed to a 75mm low velocity gun, which would give better anti-tank capabilities at the cost of less powerful high-explosive shells.)
+Although the selection of ground vehicles was a little lacking, it was later improved with the addition of the M4A3 and the M4A3(76) (a version armed with a 76mm high velocity gun as opposed to a 75mm low velocity gun, which would give better anti-tank capabilities at the cost of less powerful high-explosive shells).

 World War I

-HiTech Creations announced the development of aircraft from World War I in October 2009.
-Upon its release in 2010, it contained four aircraft: the Fokker Dr.I, Sopwith Camel, Bristol F.2B, and Fokker D.VII.
+HiTech Creations added aircraft from World War I in 2010, containing four aircraft: the Fokker Dr.I, Sopwith Camel, Bristol F.2B, and Fokker D.VII.

 The World War 1 arena is set up as a dogfighting arena with 3 countries set up and bases in close proximity.

 Scenarios

 Scenarios are special large-scale battles in Aces High that run a 2-3 times per year.
 Usually, they are based on actual World War II battles, such as the Battle of Britain.
 Sometimes they are based on hypothetical battles that might have been.
-A Scenario typically involves about 150 people divided into two sides, each with a dedicated command staff.
+A scenario typically involves about 150 people divided into two sides, each with a dedicated command staff.
 Each side has particular aircraft, mission objectives, squadron assignments, bases, and resources.
-A Scenario typically runs over the course of a month, with one battle per week, each battle lasting 3–4 hours.
+A scenario typically runs over the course of a month, with one battle per week, each battle lasting 3–4 hours.